-On top of that, a city planning tax (also called municipality tax) of maximum 0.3% applies.
+On top of that, a city planning tax (also called municipality tax) of a maximum of 0.3% applies.

-You need to pay a resident tax in case you’ve resided in Japan for more than one year.
+You need to pay a resident tax in case you’ve resided in Japan for more than 1 year.
 As a non-resident, you don’t not need to pay any resident tax.

 The rate starts at 10% and can increase all the way up to 40%, depending on where you live and how much you earn.